Man from Netflix’s ‘The Pharmacist’ reflects on $325 million opioid settlement - NewsBreak

 In June, a 26 billion dollar settlement was reached with three major pharmaceutical companies .
 Lousiana is now getting 325 million dollars from the settlement.

 “It takes education, it takes treatment.
 Which are just some of the examples but you may also take a look at the industry that got us here.
-In the industry, for too long, went unchecked and unquestioned about their involvement in the crisis we find ourselves in,” said Landry.18 ex-NBA players charged with fraud in $4M health care scheme
+In the industry, for too long, went unchecked and unquestioned about their involvement in the crisis we find ourselves in,” said Landry.

 At a press conference on Oct.
 6 , Landry was joined by Danny Schneider Sr., a New Orleans father who lost his son to addiction in 1999 when he was killed in a drug-related shooting.
 Schneider showcased his journey on Netflix, with the popular documentary, The Pharmacist.